 Want to sneak in some exercise at work (without the noisy gym vibes)?
 Whether you’re using it as a treadmill or sliding it under your desk for a little mid-day stroll, this walk pad is all about keeping you moving.
 The quiet motor won’t interrupt your Zoom calls and the cushioned belt keeps things super comfy.

-“I love this walking pad SO much,” said a reviewer who left five stars on the Advwin website.
+“I love this walking pad SO much,” said a reviewer, echoing all 31 five-star reviewers on the Advwin website (with just a single four-star review in the mix).
 “I use it every single day.
 It’s easy, I get an extra 3000 steps just while working from home or watching TV.”

 Colours: Black, pink, white, grey, purple, orange and blue